Musical Youth Company of Oxford

 The Musical Youth Company of Oxford (MYCO) is a teenage musical theatre group based in Oxford, with members coming from all over Oxfordshire.
 We currently have around 50 members, aged between 12 and 18, from a wide range of social and ethnic backgrounds, and produce and perform shows and concerts in and around the Oxford area.

-The company will next be performing at their summer concert.
-This is entitled Sing!
-A Window to the West End and is being performed on Saturday 9th July and Sunday 10th July at Wychwood School, Banbury Road, Oxford.
-Tickets for the concert are now available from our online Box Office.
+The company will next be performing at their autumn concert.
+This is essentially another chance to hear our very successful summer concert, but with a few changes due to our older ones leaving over the summer!
+Sing!
+A Window to the West End is being performed on Saturday 1st October at Marston United Reformed Church and Friday 7th October at Exeter Hall, Kidlington.
+Tickets are now available through our online box office.

 Please explore our website to find out more about the company, previous shows and our plans for the future.

 Alternatively, read what others have been saying about us.

 "The 47-strong company performs with most impressive zest and confidence ...
 Altogether, you’ll definitely leave the theatre with a smile on your face.”

 Oxford Times, Guys and Dolls, 2014